 Costs: (Incudes 1 year membership to AJIRN)

-(lunch, morning and afternoon tea included in registration)
+(Lunch, morning and afternoon tea are included in registration)

 Conference Convener: Associate Professor Robert Burke